-Trees are $50.
+Trees are $60.
 Did you know that MORP members receive $10 off each heritage tree purchased, qualify for an additional bulk tree discount (buy 30 or more trees and get $20 off each tree), and receive special member-only invites to tree sales?
 Not a member yet?
 Become one today We thank you.

 The market has returned for Montezuma Valley Fruits with consumers desire for the taste and heritage our local apples represent.
-Click link below to read the Montezuma Valley Apple Market Study, 2) Needs Assessment for Mobile Juicing Unit, 3) Feasibility Study for Mobile Juicing Unit, and 4) Business Plan for Producing Apple Juice with a Mobile Juicing UnitFinalrev - Updated MORP Market Study - January 2018
+Click links below describing market opportunities and challenges in the following documents 1) Montezuma Valley Apple Market Study, 2) Needs Assessment for Mobile Juicing Unit, 3) Feasibility Study for Mobile Juicing Unit, and 4) Business Plan for Producing Apple Juice with a Mobile Juicing UnitFinalrev - Updated MORP Market Study - January 2018

 CapLog - MORP - Needs Assessment - Final - Updated Jan 17